nowshad-hasan/interview-preparation/syllabus/spring topics.md

 - SessionAttributes vs HttpSession
 - Spring vs Spring Boot?
 - How does Spring Boot's auto-configuration works?
+- RestTemplate vs WebClient
+- Why we should avoid returning lists in APIs? - https://youtu.be/Dmvhe2cw-_k
 ### Spring AOP

 - Where we can apply AOP